drewpyun/MQTT-SFTP/README.md

 ## Requirements
-OpenSSH (Can run on Windows/MacOS but primarily tested and documented for Linux) Mosquitto (Can run on Windows/MacOS but primarily tested and documented for Linux)
+Python 3.11.0-6 (untested on other verisons such as 3.10.- or 3.12.-) OpenSSH (Can run on Windows/MacOS but primarily tested and documented for Linux) Mosquitto (Can run on Windows/MacOS but primarily tested and documented for Linux) All python packages can be installed using the requirements.txt file using `sudo pip install -r requirements.txt`

 ## Setup
 1) An SSH FTP (SFTP) server must first be created.